 Some of these activities serve to increase brand awareness, while others explicitly nudge your potential customers towards making a purchase.
-For a full breakdown of each type of brand goal you can set for your business, download the free “Brand Goals” chapter of my book BrandFix here:
+A full breakdown of each type of brand goal that you can set for your business, can be found in my book BrandFix.

 9. Adjust your approach as your business evolves.

 If you develop a memorable brand, and you express that brand strategically through your visuals, marketing, and content — your target market will find you and buy from you, and your business will ultimately grow.

 As a business owner, it will become easier to tell at first glance whether something is “on brand” for your company.
 Additional ideas will pop into your mind on how you can serve your customers more effectively, and those ideas may lead to new product lines or ventures.

 Over time, social media platforms will come and go, trends will cycle back and forth, and every step of the way you will need to ask yourself: How can we continue to express our brand attributes to our target in order to prompt them to buy?